 The trails at Herron Park offer over 15 miles of interconnected, looped trails - just 10 minutes from downtown Kalispell.
 These single track trails are open year-round to all non-motorized users.
 Most hikers, bikers, cross country skiers and horseback riders utilize this trail network for short outings ranging from 30 minutes to half-a-day.

 Owned by Flathead County, Herron Park is operated in conjunction with nonprofit Foy's to Blacktail Trails (FTBT), who acts as a fundraising and stewardship partner for the park.
-Ultimately, FTBT's goal is to connect the trails network at Herron Park to the top of Blacktail Mountain Ski Area, which will create a 15 - 20 mile addition to the trail system.
+FTBT completed its namesake 13.5 mile trail, in 2018, connecting the trails network at Herron Park to the top of Blacktail Mountain Ski Area, creating a 15 - 20 mile addition to the trail system.

 For more information and trail maps visit http://www.foystoblacktrailtrails.org.